S3-individueel/portfolio/README.md

 Another trait which applies to me is Dutch directness.
 Obviously there are boundaries, but I'm more inclined to say something weird, unexpected or even a little bit taboo.

 One cultural trait we (and I) have as Dutch people is that we need to plan everything.
 Spontanious visits are foreign to us, even by friends or family.
 Personally I'd like to see this changed in my life, but late stage capitalism makes this increasingly hard.

+Also, according to the Lewis Cultural Model, Dutch people tend to be quite far removed from the Reactive variation.
+I personally find myself to be quite reactive.
+I like to listen to and understand context first.
+I think everything in life is multi-fasceted, which requires broader understanding first.
+This also creates better harmony and empathy for eachother, which I find very important because it's the basis for good human connection.

 ### What did you do to improve the group communications with respect to cultural differences?